Florida Business Insurance

 Florida prides itself on being business-friendly, boasting no state income tax and relaxed regulations favoring common business practices.
 For example, Commercial Liability Insurance is not required for small business owners in Florida like it is in other states.
 Even though regulations in the state are relaxed, Florida is known to be especially litigious, and courts tend to reward large sums of money to plaintiffs.
 As a result, many small businesses in Florida purchase multiple forms of insurance, even though it is not a legal requirement.

-Florida Workers Compensation Laws
+Florida Workers Compensation Laws and Requirements

 The state of Florida requires employers with four or more employees, full-time or part-time, to provide workers compensation insurance to their employees.
 According to the National Federation of Independent Businesses (NFIB):